ltb-project/service-desk/docs/ldap-parameters.rst

     $ldap_binddn = "cn=manager,dc=example,dc=com";
     $ldap_bindpw = "secret";

 .. tip:: You can use the LDAP admin account or any service account.
-The account needs to read users, password policy entries and write ``userPassword`` and ``pwdReset`` attributes in user entries.
-Note that using the LDAP admin account will bypass any password policy like minimal size or password history when reseting the password.
+The account needs to read users, password policy entries and write password and some other related attributes in user entries.
+On OpenLDAP, using the LDAP admin account will bypass any password policy like minimal size or password history when reseting the password.

 LDAP Base
 ---------